idris-lang/Idris-dev/docs/proofs/elabReflection.rst

 - distinguish between global and local bound names.

 .. image:: ../image/elabOverview.png
-   :width: 268px
+   :width: 410px
-   :height: 219px
+   :height: 282px
-   :alt: alternate text
+   :alt: diagram illustrating TT language represented in a monad

 As already mentioned the TT core language is kept syntactically very simple.
 Part of the reason for this is that its correctness is already well proven using logic.
 For instance, here are the binders in TT with corresponding code and logic type introduction rules:

 .. image:: ../image/binders.png
    :width: 310px
    :height: 203px
-   :alt: alternate text
+   :alt: diagram illustrating basis of code in logic

 .. list-table::